-This 6-day course provides learners with the knowledge and skills to identify and research hot topics in Emergency Medical Services to ultimately identify, promote and embrace evidence based system or service improvements.
+This six-day course provides learners with the knowledge and skills to identify and research hot topics in Emergency Medical Services (EMS) to ultimately identify, promote and embrace evidence-based system or service improvements.
 Skills addressed include problem statement identification, research strategy and proposal, literature and data evaluation, and project status briefing.
 Students will bring a topic important to their agency/community to base the research on and will construct a program proposal, begin the research process, and present a project status briefing.

-Emergency Medical Services middle management personnel (including Shift Supervisor, Captain, Division/Battalion Chief, Crew Leader, Administrator, etc.) and others providing evidence based system or service improvements.
+EMS middle management personnel (including shift supervisor, captain, division/battalion chief, crew leader, administrator, etc.) and others providing evidence-based system or service improvements.

 Incident Command System (ICS)-100-level and ICS-200-level training.
 Preferred courses are Q0462 and Q0463, available through NFA Online at www.usfa.fema.gov/training/nfa/courses/online.html.
 Chief’s signature attests that the applicant has completed this required training.
 “Data Gathering Instruments to Support Applied Research Projects” (Q0170).
 “Designing an Applied Research Project Proposal” (Q0171).